The Quarrymen: The Casbah Club and name change to the Beatles

 In the summer of 1959, Mona Best decided to open a club in her cellar, and offered the Les Stewart Quartet a residency if they would help convert the cellar.
 Harrison and fellow Quartet guitarist Ken Brown, however, missed a show, causing Les Stewart to fire the two and drop the residency.
 This caused distress to Best, but Harrison offered a solution: he recruited Lennon and McCartney to play, and they returned to calling themselves the Quarrymen.
 After helping Best finish converting the cellar, the new four guitarist line-up of the Quarrymen (Lennon, McCartney, Harrison, and Brown) opened the Casbah Coffee Club on 29 August 1959.
 The opening night performance was attended by about 300 local teenagers, but as the cellar had no air conditioning and people were dancing, the temperature rose until it became hard to breathe.
 The Quarrymen were afforded the use of Brown's three input amplifier (which, along with McCartney's Elpico, meant that all four guitarists were electric), and sang through one microphone connected to the club's small PA system.

-The group continued their Casbah residency into the new year, occasionally securing other gigs.
+The group continued their Casbah residency for the next 4 months into the new year 1960, occasionally securing other gigs.
 In January, Brown grew ill and was unable to play the show.
 Best, however, insisted that the Quarrymen still pay Brown, but Lennon, McCartney, and Harrison refused; the incident resulted in the loss of their residency at the Casbah and Brown's departure from the group.
 Shortly after, however, Lennon convinced fellow art school student Stuart Sutcliffe to purchase a bass guitar and join the group.
 The group had no bookings, but began rehearsing vigorously to allow the musical novice Sutcliffe practice on his new instrument.

 In early 1960, the Quarrymen returned to Phillips' Sound Recording Services to record Lennon's new original song "One After 909", although this recording does not survive.
 Around the same time, the three made a rehearsal tape at McCartney's home.
 Harrison was absent (as he had an apprenticeship), and the tape features several jams and original songs, including the McCartney instrumental "Cayenne".
 With few gigs during this period the group often wrote letters to secure bookings, several of which survive.
 The four disliked the Quarrymen name, and went through several others during this period, including Los Paranoias.
-By March 1960, Lennon and Sutcliffe came up with a new name: the Beatles.
+By March 1960, Lennon and Sutcliffe came up with a new name: The Beatles.
 The Beatles (after several line-up changes, including adding Mona's son Pete Best on drums) continued to perform around Liverpool and in Hamburg, Germany, before being signed to Parlophone Records in 1962.